jaderiver62/apparatus/README.md

 >
 > $ npm install
 >
-Next use dotenv to secure your credentials by making a .env file in the root of your directory.
-Use the following template (Where the '*{your-database-name}/{your-user}/{your-password}*' is located use your own personal value!
-This is only the template!)
+Next use the dotenv package to secure your credentials - make a .env file in the root of your directory.

+Enter your database name (example: apparatus_db), your MySQL password and user.

+To do this you can refer to the following template (Where the '*{your-database-name}/{your-user}/{your-password}*' is located  - you do need to enter your own personal values.)

 > DB_NAME="{your-database-name}_db"
 >